Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • The size of the pneumothorax is less important than the degree of clinical compromise

-• Measurement of the vertical distance between the lung and thoracic cage at the apex.
-If >3 cm, pneumothorax is large4
+• Measurement of the vertical distance between the lung and thoracic cage at the apex (a).
+If >3 cm, pneumothorax is large

 OR

-• Measurement of the distance between the lateral lung edge and chest wall at the level of the hilum; >2 cm = (at least 50%)
+• Measurement of the distance between the lateral lung edge and chest wall at the level of the hilum (b); >2 cm = (at least 50%)

-• Underlying lung disease eg Cystic Fibrosis, chronic neonatal lung disease, asthma
+• Secondary pneumothorax from underlying lung disease eg cystic fibrosis, chronic neonatal lung disease, asthma

 • Trauma or thoracic surgery